hvpham-yorku/BookHive/README.md

 - Set up a MySQL database for storing library information.

 3. Set Up the Frontend:
-- Ensure you have a web server (e.g., Apache) running for the frontend files (HTML, CSS, JavaScript).
+- Ensure you have a web server running for the frontend files (HTML, CSS, JavaScript).

 4. Run the Project:
 - Import the Java project into Eclipse.